AaronSalo/SickNasty/docs/ARCHITECTURE.md

 ## Business
 This layer contains three different managing classes that act as the middlemen for Presentation and Persistence:
 1. AccessPages
-    - This mananger class provides the link between PageActivity and PagePersistence
+    - This manager class provides the link between PageActivity and PagePersistence
 2. AccessPosts
     - This class provides the link between PageActivity and PostPersistence
 3. AccessUsers